FeiLiuEM/PageRank-weight-drug/README.md

 1. Get all docking ranks of target proteins.
 2. At different time spot, compressive rank of all drugs of the expreiment.
-3. Get rank of drug combination at different time spot of the experiment.
+3. Get the rank of drug combination at different time spot of the experiment.

 ## License